EncodetheWeb/simple_top_scroll/README.md

-# Simple_Top_Scroll
+# WP_Simple_Top_Scroll

 # General

+WordPress Plugin.
 This will add a button to your pages that will appear after user scrolls 50px from top.
 It will fade in and once clicked will scroll up to the top using jQuery's scrollTop().

 # Install